tobyL05/IB_CompsciHL_IA/README.md

 # IB Computer Science HL IA

 English/Indonesian Bible application.
-This application is Windows only and requires the latest version of Java.
+This application is Windows only and requires versions JavaSE9 and above.
+JavaSE8 will not work.
+Since JavaFX has been removed from JavaSE, I used Bellsoft's Liberica JDK-17-Full to develop this application which has JavaFX bundled.

+After packaging this application into a .jar, I couldn't double click the file to launch at first.
+However, [this solution](https://stackoverflow.com/a/17270546/16146059) from Stackoverflow solved the issue.

 ## Launching the Application